Making sports

 [Audio Description] Adam is smiling upwards.

-[Audio Description] Mikey stops to look to the camera.
+[Audio Description] Mikey stops to look at the camera.

 Testimonials